-- Use energy efficient light bulbs – reduce your household energy output by switching to energy efficient light bulbs throughout the home.
+- Use energy-efficient light bulbs – reduce your household energy output by switching to energy-efficient light bulbs throughout the home.
 You will also see positive results on your electric bill!

 - Clean out your junk drawer – we all have that pesky junk drawer that just keeps on piling up with random bits and bobs.
-Take a couple hours and purge the unnecessary while also reorganizing so you can find the items you actually need when called upon.
+Take a couple of hours and purge the unnecessary while also reorganizing so you can find the items you actually need when called upon.

 - Use an essential oil diffuser – make a switch from scented candles, which can have harmful ingredients, to using a diffuser with essential oils.
 There are many added health benefits and will save you from candles that may or may not be able to be reused or recycled again.

 - E-books – if you haven’t already, start a library of e-books.
 There’s no doubt to the upsides of having books in your home but consider donating the titles you never use or have gone untouched for years.

 - Toys – for your children, consider reducing the number of toys on hand.
 Donating the toys that go unused over time can be a great way to bring joy to another child!

 Start to look at your routine outside of the home.
 What you buy and consume outside the home will affect what you bring back into the house.
 There may be many other parts of your daily routine but here are a few more tips for different situations outside the home:

 - Grocery shopping – reusable cloth bags will allow you to purchase your dried food and produce in bulk.
 Glass jars can be used for refilling bulk liquids such as honey, soaps, oils, and shampoo.
 Stainless steel containers work well for transporting basic staples and spices that are bought in bulk.
 Reusable fabric shopping bags will eliminate the need for plastic ones.